appdotnet/terms-of-service/incentive_terms.md

 # App.net - Developer Incentive Program Agreement

-Last Updated: September 26, 2012
+Last Updated: March 1, 2013

 To encourage the use of our API by developers and the creation of new and interesting experiences for App.net users, we have set up a program to reward developers based on the quality and usage of their Applications.
 If you elect to participate in the App.net Developer Incentive Program, you agree to be bound by the additional terms and conditions in this agreement (the "Incentive Program Agreement").

-All developers are subject to the Developer Terms of Service, which are incorporated into this Incentive Program Agreement by reference, and [available here](/legal/developer-terms/) (the "Developer Terms").
+All developers are subject to the Developer Terms of Service, which are incorporated into this Incentive Program Agreement by reference, and [available here](https://account.app.net/legal/developer-terms/) (the "Developer Terms").
 Any terms not defined in this Incentive Program Agreement will have the meaning given in the Developer Terms.

 ## Eligibility

 You are eligible to participate in the App.net Developer Incentive Program (the "Incentive Program") if you meet the following criteria:

 * You have an active App.net developer account and maintain a fully-paid subscription at all times during your participation in the Incentive Program.
-* You have created a working Application that accesses our API.
+* You have created at least one working Application that accesses our API, has 50 or more authorized tokens, is listed in the [App Directory](https://directory.app.net/), and has its own privacy policy and terms of service (an "Eligible Application").
-* You have submitted a complete and accurate [sign-up form](/developer/enrollment/) located in your account settings or sent to the e-mail associated with your developer account.
+* You have submitted a complete and accurate [sign-up form](https://account.app.net/developer/enrollment/) located in your account settings or sent to the e-mail associated with your developer account.
 * You have received notice from App.net, via a notification or e-mail, that your participation in the Incentive Program has been confirmed.

 ## Registration

 In order to participate in the Incentive Program, you will be required during the registration process to provide App.net with certain financial information so that we may pay you any applicable amounts earned.
 You are responsible for providing such payment information and for ensuring its accuracy and completeness.

-Further, you will ensure that the information in your [sign-up form](/developer/enrollment/) and developer account, including your e-mail address and other information are at all times complete, accurate and up-to-date.
+Further, you will ensure that the information in your [sign-up form](https://account.app.net/developer/enrollment/) and developer account, including your e-mail address and other information, are at all times complete, accurate and up-to-date.
 We may send notifications regarding the Incentive Program and this Incentive Program Agreement to the e-mail address then-associated with your account.

 Eligible developers who successfully complete the registration process and are notified by App.net of their approval to join the Incentive Program will be referred to as "Approved Developers".